awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 You can do real\-time monitoring of API calls by directing CloudTrail logs to CloudWatch Logs and establishing corresponding metric filters and alarms\.
 Network gateways are required to send and receive traffic to a destination outside a VPC\.

-Security Hub recommends that you create a metric filter and alarm for changes to network gateways\.
+CIS recommends that you create a metric filter and alarm for changes to network gateways\.
 Monitoring these changes helps ensure that all ingress and egress traffic traverses the VPC border via a controlled path\.

 To run this check, Security Hub uses custom logic to perform the exact audit steps prescribed for control 3\.12 in the [CIS AWS Foundations Benchmark v1\.2](https://d1.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf)\.
 This control fails if the exact metric filters prescribed by CIS are not used\.
 Additional fields or terms cannot be added to the metric filters\.